seattle-javascript-401d7/rest_api/timforman/README.md

 PUT a new band name and genre under the same ID
 DELETE a band name and genre under a specific ID

-POST requires enter your request along with the user token received on sign-in as shown below:
+POST and GET requests require you to enter your request along with the user token received on sign-in as shown below:

 POST example using Httpie:
 ```